Manex Visual Effects

-Manex Visual Effects (MVFX) was a motion picture special visual effects company located in Alameda, California.
+Manex Visual Effects (MVFX) (formerly known as Mass.Illusions) was a special visual effects company located in Alameda, California.
 Though a small company active only for a short period of time, it provided visual effects for a number of high-profile movies and the company received international recognition including two Best Visual Effects Oscars and one Academy Award for Technical Achievement.
 As the company that created bullet time for The Matrix their work has been highly influential and still is referenced in many media outlets as recently as November 2022.